Hyperbolic contact symplectic lifts: Introduction

-This result summarises Lemma~\vref{lemma:Reeb.to.csl}, Theorem~\vref{thm:C.infty.exact.iff.csl}, and Theorem~\vref{thm:how-many-lifts} (see Section~\vref{Sec:ineq-lifts} for a detailed description of ``natural equivalences'' and how $H^1(S, \C)$ parametrizes such classes).
+Our work proceeds in three steps: contact geometry, metric geometry and automorphism groups.
+Each step yields a main theorem.
+To describe our results, we introduce the necessary notation and terminology.

+A \emph{contact manifold} \((M,V)\) is a complex manifold \(M\) equipped with a holomorphic contact structure \(V\).
+A \emph{Reeb vector field} $v$ on a contact manifold $(M,V)$ is a holomorphic vector field $v$ everywhere transverse to \(V\) but whose flow preserves $V$ \cite[p.~5]{Gei08}.
+In particular, a Reeb vector field has no zeroes.
+A \emph{Reeb manifold} $(M, V, v)$ is a contact manifold $(M,V)$ equipped with a $\C$-complete Reeb vector field $v$ whose flow acts freely on $M$.
+A Reeb manifold is \emph{proper} if the flow of the Reeb vector field acts properly.

+Our goal is to reduce problems about a Reeb manifold to problems in lower dimensions, on the quotient space by the flow of the Reeb vector field.
+Each Reeb manifold has a canonical contact form: the unique contact form \(\xi\) with \(\ip_v\xi=1\).
+The first part of this work proves: \begin{theorem}[Contact geometry theorem] Let $(M,V,v)$ be a proper Reeb manifold. \begin{itemize} \item Bundle structure: the flow of $v$ generates a holomorphic principal \(\C\)-bundle

+with the contact form as a holomorphic connection form. \item Symplectic structure: the curvature of this connection is a $C^{\infty}$-exact holomorphic symplectic form \(\omega\) on $S$. \item Reconstruction: Conversely, every complex manifold $S$ equipped with a $C^\infty$-exact holomorphic symplectic form \(\omega\) is the quotient of a proper Reeb manifold. \item Classification: $H^1(S,\C)$ parameterises the isomorphism classes of proper Reeb manifolds with a given symplectic quotient $(S,\omega)$. \end{itemize} \end{theorem} This theorem summarises Lemma~\vref{lemma:Reeb.to.csl}, Theorem~\vref{thm:C.infty.exact.iff.csl}, Proposition~\vref{prop:flat-conn} and Theorem~\vref{thm:how-many-lifts}.
+See Theorem~\vref{thm:how-many-lifts} for a detailed description of how $H^1(S, \C)$ parametrises such classes.